platformsh/platformsh-docs/src/configuration/services/varnish.md

 This configuration will direct all requests to a URL beginning with a `/blog/` path to the application on the relationship `blog`, and all other requests to the application on the relationship `main`.

 Besides that, the VCL file, including the `vcl_recv()` function, can be arbitrarily complex to suit the needs of the project.
+That includes additional `include` directives if appropriate.
 See the [Varnish documentation](https://varnish-cache.org/docs/index.html) for more details on the functionality offered by Varnish.

 > **note**
 > A misconfigured VCL file can result in incorrect, often mysterious and confusing behavior.
 Platform.sh does not provide support for VCL configuration options beyond the basic connection logic documented here.